Forrest-T/MyUW-Calendar/README.md

 - Beta 1.1
   - Added Holiday Exclusion
   - Fixed off-by-one error at the end of the quarter
+- Beta 1.2
+  - Fixed Holiday Exclusion when calendar is downloaded before the quarter starts
+  - Holidays are now "all-day" events

 ## Planned Features